dojo/framework/src/shim/README.md

 ## Promises and Asynchronous Operations

+### Promise

-`dojo-core/Promise` implements an extensible, ES2015-compatible Promise shim, which includes state reporting and a `finally` method.
+The `dojo-core/Promise` class is an implementation of the ES2015 Promise API that also includes static state inspection and a `finally` method for cleanup actions.

-`dojo-core/async` contains a number of utilities to simplify working with asynchronous operations.
+`dojo-core/async` contains a number of classes and utility modules to simplify working with asynchronous operations.

+#### Task

+The `dojo-core/async/Task` class is an extension of `dojo-core/Promise` that provides cancelation support.

 ## How do I use this package?